-LIFE EDUCATION The Life Education var
+LIFE EDUCATION

-The Life Education van visits the school annually.
+The Life Education van for students in Years K - 4 visits the school annually.
 Children are taught about healthy living with an emphasis on Drug Education.

 SOCIAL SKILLS PROGRAM

 Each class explicitly teaches social skills on a regular basis during the year from manners through to higher order mediation skills.